rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 concerning the source and the original form of the statement.
 , [18 May 1507]
 Note: Date expressed in Latin words on t.p.
-(Comment: In publication: “Anno gratiae millesimo quingentesimo septimo die vero decimoctavo Maij”)
+(Comment: In publication: "Anno gratiae millesimo quingentesimo septimo die vero decimoctavo Maij")
 4D2.4.
 Fictitious or incorrect dates.
 If the date of publication, distribution, etc., is known to be fictitious or incorrect, transcribe it as it appears and supply the actual date in square brackets.
 If, however, the entire statement consisting of